StevensND/ghidra-port-mods-guide/Aspect Ratio Mod Guide/Steps/GDB to Ghidra.md

 ![image](https://i.imgur.com/cCPcWvW.png)

+What I did was press the G key on the keyboard and type `71029B5108`

 As you can see I got two XREF: FUN_71002b9614 and FUN_710069e47.

 One modifies the overworld and the other modifies the AR in the level I am playing.